Unless otherwise noted, all workshops will be held in the GSAS Writing Studio SEMINAR ROOM (321 Lehman Library).

-Set yourself up for dissertation-writing success this fall.
+Set yourself up for dissertation-writing success this semester.
 In this one-hour workshop, you'll develop meaningful goals and set a plan for reaching them, including identifying support systems, safety nets, and other structures to help you succeed.
 This workshop is open to Arts & Sciences PhD students at any phase of the dissertation process, but is best suited to those who plan to write actively this semester.

 Revise and Resubmit

 In this informal workshop, we offer strategies for incorporating reader feedback into revisions.
 We'll discuss productive methods for working with in-text comments, tracked changes, and narrative feedback from faculty, peers, and reviewers.
 This workshop is ideal for dissertation writers who would like to approach the revision process with increased confidence.